grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets/20-Params.md

 excerpt: 'Used for setting various WebSocket request-specific parameters such as headers, tags, etc.'
 ---

-_Params_ is an object used by the WebSocket constructor. _Params_ contains request-specific options like headers that should be inserted into the connection initialization request.
+`Params` is an object used by the WebSocket constructor.
+The `Params` object contains request-specific options, such as headers that should be inserted into the connection initialization request.

 | Name                  | Type   | Description |
 | --------------------- | ------ | ----------- |